FeverDevJohnny/impactcontroller/README.md

 Thank you for installing Impact!
 This section will go over what you need to know to use impact correctly.

+TO INSTALL: Just copy the git link through the green code button on the git repo, then go to your unity package manager, hit the plus sign on the upper left part of the window, then hit the "from git url" option, slap your address in and bam: unity will install Impact into your project.

 == QUICKSTART GUIDE ==

 1).
 Head over to your packages folder, which is next to your assets folder in the unity project files.